 Benefit: Generally speaking, an attorney who fully understands the restrictions placed on them during a trial (in this case, their possible role as a witness) will be better equipped to adequately represent their clients.

-Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Legal Representation, Client Rights, Ethics, Parker Law Group Attorneys, APC, Port Parker
+Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Legal Representation, Client Rights, Ethics, Parker Taylor Law Group, Port Parker